UCL is one of the world’s top multidisciplinary universities, with an international reputation for the quality of its research and teaching.

 An exceptional learning environment

-- UCL has the best academic to student ratio in the UK (1:10) (The Guardian university league table 2015)
+- UCL has the best student to staff ratio in the UK (10:1 - Guardian University Guide 2017).

 A global leader in generating new knowledge